 Well, one reason is we don’t always know why the Church teaches what it does.
 We simply know (sometimes we aren’t quite sure, but we look it up) that the Church teaches “such and such”.
 But when challenged as to why the Church teaches something, we are left shrugging our shoulders.

 Another reason, closely connected to the reason above, is that we forget that the teachings of the Church are not some arbitrary rules that were voted on by a group of theologians, or decided upon by some pope 1000 years ago.
-The teachings of the Church on truths and morals are from God.
+The teachings of the Church on truths and morals are from God – they reveal God.

 We believe that God exists as three persons in one God, the Blessed Trinity.
 We believe that the second person of the Trinity, the Son of God, became a human being.
 We believe that the Son of God, Jesus, died in reparation for our sins so we could be forgiven and be in Heaven with God.
 We believe that Jesus taught us about God and God’s plan for mankind.
 We believe that Jesus created the Church, His Kingdom, to preserve and pass on the truths He taught and dispense the graces He earned on the Cross through the Sacraments.